DataDog/documentation/content/en/profiler/connect_traces_and_profiles.md

 {{< /programming-lang >}}
 {{< programming-lang lang="ruby" >}}

-The Trace to Profiling integration is enabled by default when you [turn on profiling for your Ruby service][1].
+The Trace to Profiling integration is enabled by default when you [turn on profiling for your Ruby service][1] and update `dd-trace-rb` to 1.22.0+.

-The new [timeline feature](#span-execution-timeline-view), including GC information, is enabled by default in `dd-trace-rb` 1.22.0+.

 [1]: /profiler/enabling/ruby
 {{< /programming-lang >}}